 I owe all these experiences to the Art Song Foundation of Canada, which made it possible for my song partner, baritone Olivier Bergeron, and me to travel to New Brunswick and attend this program.

-It is a sincere pleasure for me to thank the Art Song Foundation of Canada for the support that allowed me to participate this summer in the summer program of the Franz Schubert Institute in Stuttgart organized by Thomas Seyboldt, a great pianist renowned for his extensive knowledge of Schubert and the Lieder repertoire.
+It is a sincere pleasure for me to thank the Art Song Foundation of Canada for the support that allowed me to participate this summer in the summer program of the Schubertklasse Sommersemester in Stuttgart organized by Thomas Seyboldt, a great pianist renowned for his extensive knowledge of Schubert and the Lieder repertoire.

 I was fortunate enough to work with two singers and two different pianists, all students with me on the program.
 We worked on four different songs by Schubert and performed in two concerts.
 Additionally, we attended two masterclasses held by Prof. Seyboldt, as well as a group class where we performed for the first time the repertoire we had been working on.
 It was an intense experience that allowed me to gather much knowledge and to make new contacts from all over the world.